danxuZhang/danxuZhang/README.md

 - 📷 I'm also a photography enthusiast interested in travel and landscape photography.
 Here is my [Instagram](https://instagram.com/danxuphoto).

-- 🔭 I’m currently working on Web development.
+- 🔭 I’m currently working on Image processing and HPC.

-- 🌱 I’m currently learning Digital Image Processing and HPC.
+- 🌱 I’m currently learning Database Systems.

 - 📫 How to reach me: dxzhang49@gmail.com.